jonathancox1/myMovieBucket/README.md

 Scene It?

-an app built with Javascript and Bootstrap
+a single page app built with Javascript, jQuery, and Bootstrap. utilizing the OMDB API.